 Before making any changes, measure your baseline metrics:

-You need a workplace analytics platform that tracks real occupancy, not just bookings.
+You need a platform that tracks real occupancy, not bookings alone.
 Understanding how employees currently use office space provides the foundation for effective hot desking.
+Combining badge data, WiFi data, and booking data gives you the most accurate picture.

 Step 2: Set data-driven desk ratios